 - Starting at the first hole, closest to the industrial Hoover (where the brick was removed), we use compressed air to force the insulation towards the hoover.
 This causes a gap in the insulation which allows the material to be sucked out.
 We then move a level above, to force the next section to the gap below and continue to repeat the process, forcing all the insulation downwards and out via our extraction hoover.

-- The extracted material is bagged on-site and removed under a waste carriers license.
+- The extracted material is bagged on-site and removed under a waste carrier’s license.

 - The property is then checked with a boroscope to make sure the cavity wall insulation is removed.
-A specialist attachent can also be used to link the boroscope to an iphone.
+A specialist attachment can also be used to link the boroscope to an iPhone.
 This allows us to take photos and videos of the inside of the cavity, which then allows our customers to properly inspect our work, and ensure all insulation is removed for themselves.
 These pictures and videos can be retained for you records.